Top 5 Brad Pitt Movies

-The man we’d all love to go for a beer with and the man our partners would all love to be with, Brad Pitt, celebrates his 54th birthday this week.
+The man we’d all love to go for a beer with and the man our partners would all love to be with, Brad Pitt, celebrates his 55th birthday today.
 But rather than get too down about the fact we’re never going to look that good at his age, we thought we’d celebrate the occasion by giving a run-down of our favourite Pitt films.
 Enjoy!

 5) Moneyball (2011)